BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 ------------------------------------------

-It will be possible to configure the HJB servlet to remember any JMS Providers that have been configured, so that they do not need to re-registered each time the HJB servlet is restarted.
-This feature is not implemented yet.
+It will be possible to configure the HJB servlet to remember any JMS Providers that have been configured, so that they do not need to be re-registered each time the servlet is restarted.
+As of October 2006 (HJB version 0.8.2), this feature is yet to be implemented.

-.. _the JMS command list: ./command-list.html
-.. _JMS commands: ./command-dispatch.html

 ..
 Copyright (C) 2006 Tim Emiola